6 Steps to Make a Smarter Smoothie

 Smoothies are a GREAT way for you and your children to get the vitamins and minerals in.

-Start your smoothie with 1/2 – 1 cup of liquid base.
-The more liquid you add, the more watery or runnier your smoothie will be.
-If you prefer a thicker consistency, use slightly less liquid.
+Start your smoothie with 1/2 to 1 cup of liquid.
+The more liquid you add, the thinner the smoothie will be.
+If you prefer a thicker consistency (or want to serve it as a smoothie bowl), reduce the amount slightly.

 • Coconut water

 Tips: You can consider to create flavoured ice cubes using coconut water, green tea, or coffee.
 Simply pour your liquid of choice into ice cube trays and freeze until solid.
-Using a flexible silicone tray with a lid, which helps prevent unwanted freezer scents and odors from being absorbed into the ice cubes.
+Use trays with lids to prevent freezer odors.

 STEP 2: FREEZE YOUR FRUIT